 If you are looking for a truly amazing little dog that is the essence of unconditional love, joy and devotion, Toubab is your perfect match.
 While he is currently located in South Carolina, his devoted owner will deliver him to the right home anywhere within a reasonable distance – and very likely further.
 Please feel free to contact us if you are interested in Toubab, even if you are hundreds of miles away.

 Thanks for your interest in adopting Toubab the Africanis dog from Senegal.
-We look forward to hearing from you.

 Name of Pet: Toubab